- NAME: Napoleon

 Answer questions and see how you rank against other players.Play Now

-After falling out of favor with Robespierre, he came under the good graces of the Directory in 1795 after he saved the government from counter-revolutionary forces.
+After falling out of favor with Robespierre, he came into the good graces of the Directory in 1795 after he saved the government from counter-revolutionary forces.
 For his efforts, Napoleon was soon named commander of the Army of the Interior.
 In addition he was a trusted advisor to the Directory on military matters.

-When in 1796 France attacked Austria, Napoleon took the helm of the Army of Italy, a post he'd been coveting.
+In 1796, Napoleon took the helm of the Army of Italy, a post he'd been coveting.
 The army, just 30,000 strong, disgruntled and underfed,

 was soon turned around by the young military commander.
 Under his direction the rebuilt army won numerous crucial victories against the Austrians, greatly expanded the French empire and helped make Napoleon the military's brightest star.